Your support keeps us publishing. Follow this link to subscribe to our print magazine.

 This is not the first time Keir Starmer has deemed major foreign policy decisions unfit for democratic consideration.
 As reported by Al Jazeera and Declassified, Britain operates more reconnaissance flights on behalf of Israel — over both Gaza and Lebanon — than any other nation, and the RAF frequently flies cargo planes from its Cypress airbase to the country.
 The government similarly refuses to answer parliamentary questions regarding these flights for ‘operational security reasons.’

-The prime minister’s dismissal of democratic process was accompanied by its alarming nonchalance over the prospect of nuclear war.
+The prime minister’s dismissal of democratic process was accompanied by his alarming nonchalance over the prospect of nuclear war.
 Pushed in the Sky interview to address Russia’s threats, the prime minister only reminded viewers that ‘Russia is the aggressor,’ pointing the finger of blame for any impending nuclear attack rather than engaging with his responsibility to avoid that outcome.

 That several nations, including the US, temporarily closed their Kyiv embassies after receiving warning of a ‘potential significant air attack’ demonstrates a recognition of a potential Russian escalation, even if it isn’t publicly acknowledged.
 One need only look at Israel’s levelling of Gaza, or indeed Russia’s destruction of Grozny in the Second Chechen War, to see the horrors of widespread indiscriminate targeting of civilians.